-The Earth Dynamics Research Group at Curtin University has an open PhD position for research into modelling global geodynamics using supercomputers.
-The candidate will join a diverse team of ~15 researchers working on the IGCP 648 project of Supercontinent Cycles and Global Geodynamics, led by ARC Australian Laureate Fellow Prof. Z.X.
-Li, within the Department of Applied Geology (http://scieng.curtin.edu.au/wa-school-of-mines/applied-geology/).
-The available position is three years full-time with the successful applicant being offered a competitive scholarship stipend.
+The Earth Dynamics Research Group at Curtin University has an open PhD position for modelling global geodynamics using supercomputers.
+The candidate will join a diverse team of researchers working on supercontinent cycles and global geodynamics led by ARC Australian Laureate Fellow Prof. Z.X.
+Li, within the School of Earth and Planetary Sciences.
+The available position is 3-4 years full-time with the successful applicant being offered a competitive scholarship stipend.

-This project aims to develop 4D global to plate-scale geodynamic models utilising the Pawsey Supercomputer Centre located in Perth, Australia (https://www.pawsey.org.au/).
-It aims to model mantle plume—supercontinent interactions which are important for our understanding of the mechanisms controlling the earth’s evolution after the initialisation of plate tectonics.
-The project may also explore the relationships between supercontinents and geological observations such as Large Igneous Provinces (LIP’s), sea level changes, and core evolution.
+This project aims to develop 4D global to plate-scale geodynamic models utilising the Pawsey Supercomputer Centre located in Perth, Australia (https://www.pawsey.org.au/), and in collaboration with researchers at Peking University.
+It aims to model the interactions between plate tectonics and mantle geodynamics during supercontinent cycles.
+The project may also explore the relationships between supercontinent cycles, sea level changes, and core evolution.

 How to express your interest: